-Jefferson County will schedule an information meeting or meetings with the general public, owners and tenants to explain the HOME Program, Fair Housing Laws, and the County's Affirmative Marketing policy.
-The meeting will be advertised in a newspaper of general circulation, a minority owned newspaper serving the minority community, as well as with an announcement mailed to local mayors, Public Housing Agencies (PHA's) and community leaders.
-Jefferson County will provide speakers for smaller meetings on an as-requested basis.
+C) Jefferson County will schedule an information meeting or meetings with the general public, owners and tenants to explain HOME Programs.
+The meeting(s) will be advertised in a newspaper of general circulation, a minority owned newspaper serving the minority community, as well as with an announcement mailed to local mayors, PHA's and community leaders.
+Jefferson County will provide speakers for smaller meetings on an asrequested basis.
+HOME is discussed during our public hearings and at homeownership fair around the County.